yasuo3o3/ns-hamburger-menu/README.md

 An accessible hamburger overlay menu plugin for WordPress with gradient animations, multi-column layout, and full keyboard navigation support.

+> **Note**: This plugin is being prepared for submission to the WordPress.org Plugin Directory and follows all WordPress coding standards and guidelines.

 ## Features

 - ✅ **Accessible**: Full ARIA support, keyboard navigation, focus management